Well-executed, strategic communications are essential to create trust, increase revenue and preserve and protect a company’s brand.

 Charles decided to leave Bell Pottinger in 2016 and then joined Tavistock in September 2017.

-Edward joined Tavistock in 2016 and works across the financial and corporate communications practice advising clients in the natural resources and financial services sectors.
+Edward works across the financial and corporate communications practice advising clients in the natural resources, advanced manufacturing, and financial services sectors.

 Prior to Tavistock Edward worked at a leading corporate public relations firm where he advised financial and professional services clients in the UK, Europe and emerging markets.